Skip to main content

 Your terminal will output status information indicating the container logs, and your Edge Processor console will show your new instance.

-Cleanup after testing
+Clean up after testing

-After we see that the container is able to run and the node properly registers for the Edge Processor, you can terminate that testing docker container.
+After we see that the container is able to run and the node properly registers for the Edge Processor, you can terminate your testing docker container.
 It’s important to properly terminate the container so that the offboard command from the entrypoint script runs; otherwise, you will end up with an orphaned instance.

 Get the container ID of your running container.